Scuba Diving Bali

 The Need for Protection

 Nusa Penida's waters include several coastal ecosystems such as 14 km² of coral reef, as well as mangroves and seagrass beds.
 The rich marine biodiversity includes 298 coral species, 576 fish species, 13 mangrove species and 8 seagrass species.
-Destructive fishing methods, sea weed farming and an increase in both local population and tourism, were beginning to upset the delicate balance of these thriving eco-systems.
-Protective methods put in place now will stand the area in good stead for regeneration and prevention of further destruction in the future.
+Destructive fishing methods, sea weed farming and an increase in both local population, and dive and general tourism, were beginning to upset the delicate balance of these thriving eco-systems.
+Protective methods put in place now will stand this Balinese island in good stead for regeneration and prevention of further destruction in the future.

 The Nusa Penida MPA is facilitated by the Coral Triangle Centre (CTC), together with Klungkung District Government and the local community.
 They protect the site from destructive activities such as cyanide and dynamite fishing while supporting the ability of local fishermen to use sustainable fishing practices.
 Reef and fish monitoring is conducted and patrols of the waters are ongoing between the police, navy and the community.